Bunions

 Bunions are common foot problems experienced by millions of Americans every year.
-These bony enlargements at the base of the big toe are inconvenient and can be painful, but Marc House, DPM, of Kinetic Foot and Ankle Clinic in Greenwood Village, Colorado, provides expert assessment and treatment options for bunions.
-Call Dr. House today, or make an appointment to see him using the online booking form.
+These bony enlargements at the base of the big toe are inconvenient and can be painful, but our surgeons, of Kinetic Foot and Ankle Clinic in Greenwood Village, Colorado, provide expert assessment and treatment options for bunions.
+Call our surgeons today, or make an appointment to see them using the online booking form.

 What is a bunion?